Civil & RecordsSHERIFF

 Writ of Restitution

 This court order gives the Sheriff’s Office the power to remove defendants/tenants from the property.
-If the defendants refuse to remove themselves and their property, then the Sheriff is authorized to remove and seize that property.
-The Sheriff is allowed under Idaho law to sell that property to pay for any costs incurred by the Sheriff’s Office.
-Plaintiffs must pay in advance all costs of enforcement.
 The Sheriff’s Office performs the following actions when it receives a Writ of Restitution:

 Collection Process on Writs of Execution